sensible-hq/sensible-docs/readme-sync/v0/best-practices/3000 - confidence.md

 Note that LLMs can inaccurately report confidence signals.
 For more information about confidence signals, see the research paper [Teaching models to express their uncertainties in words](https://arxiv.org/pdf/2205.14334.pdf).

 Sensible support confidence signals for the Query Group method.
 The **confidence signals** checkbox is enabled by default in the visual editor for new Query Group fields.
-To enable confidence signals for a field in SenseML, use the Query Group method's Confidence Signals parameter.
+To enable confidence signals for a field in the JSON editor, use the Query Group method's Confidence Signals parameter.

 For more information about troubleshooting confidence signals, see the following table.